ngspipes/main/docs/Engine.md

 #### User interface tool

-The GUI version of the _NGSPipes Engine_ allows the same operations but using a graphical interface.
+The GUI version of the _NGSPipes Engine for workstation_ allows the same operations but using a graphical interface.
 When installed at a working directory (`WD`), the tool can be executed in the file explorer of your operating system:

 ##### Windows